 In August 2014, JR was invited to work on the abandoned part of Ellis Island.
 This island, next to the Statue of Liberty, is very symbolic - the gateway to the United States for 12 million immigrants, from 1892 to 1954.
+Coming from all over the world, leaving their belongings, their family and their past behind them, with the fear that they may be sent back to it, the presence of these people who have shaped the modern American identity can still be felt in the buildings, although abandoned for the past 70 years.
 On the south side of the island, the Ellis Island Immigrant Hospital has been abandoned since 1954.
-JR revisited the archives of Ellis Island and created many installations in these buildings so full in stories.
+JR revisited the archives of Ellis Island and created many installations in these buildings, so full of stories.